-346 due to real variations in water content, and the potential always exists that other grains may show 347 resolvable zonation within the sample.
-Therefore, when using these samples as reference 348 materials, we recommend using the sample averages and propagated uncertainties for calculating 349 calibration curves, as these values account for more possible sources of uncertainty and better 350 represent the intra- and inter-session behavior of these materials.
+consecutively within a short time period during a session.
+Any instrumental drift during this time should be negligible, whereas changes in conditions between grains on the same mount, on different mounts, and during different sessions could be far larger.
+The observed intergranular variations may also be due to real variations in water content, and the potential always exists that other grains may show resolvable zonation within the sample.
+Therefore, when using these samples as reference materials, we recommend using the sample averages and propagated uncertainties for calculating calibration curves, as these values account for more possible sources of uncertainty and better represent the intra- and inter-session behavior of these materials.

-351 To confirm the validity of our new reference material set, a subset of the orthopyroxene 352 samples were run in conjunction with the DTM standards on the Stanford University Cameca 353 NanoSIMS 50L using a 10 nA Cs+ beam and an accelerating voltage of 8 kV.
-After a 3-minute 354 presputter on a 30 x 30 μm area, analyses were collected on a centered 10 x 10 μm raster with 355 electronic gating to the central 3 x 3 μm area.
-Masses were collected simultaneously using a 356 multi-collector, with five blocks of ten frames each gathered in 50 seconds.
-After a correction 357 using ALV-519-4-1 to bring count ratios across the mounts into alignment, the two sets of 358 calibration materials produced nearly identical calibration curves (Figure 5).
+To confirm the validity of our new reference material set, a subset of the orthopyroxene samples were run in conjunction with the DTM standards on the Stanford University Cameca NanoSIMS 50L using a 10 nA Cs+ beam and an accelerating voltage of 8 kV.
+After a 3 min presputter on a $30 \times 30 \mu m$ area, analyses were collected on a centered $10 \times 10 \mu m$ raster with electronic gating to the central $3 \times 3 \mu m$ area.
+Masses were collected simultaneously using a multi-collector, with 5 blocks of 10 frames each gathered in 50 s.
+After a correction using ALV-519-4-1 to bring count ratios across the mounts into alignment, the two sets of calibration materials produced nearly identical calibration curves (Fig. 5).

-359 Our reference materials are unusual in that we are using water concentrations determined 360 by SIMS to create new reference materials for SIMS.
-The absolute concentration of water in 361 calibration standards are more typically measured using alternative techniques, such as FTIR, 362 ERDA, nuclear reaction analysis (NRA), or hydrogen manometry (e.g., Koga et al., 2003; 363 Aubaud et al., 2007; Mosenfelder et al., 2011; Mosenfelder and Rossman, 2013a, 2013b; Turner 364 et al., 2015).
+Our reference materials are unusual in that we are using water concentrations determined by SIMS to create new reference materials for SIMS.
+The absolute concentration of water in calibration standards are more typically measured using alternative techniques, such as FTIR, ERDA, nuclear reaction analysis (NRA), or hydrogen manometry (e.g., Koga et al. 2003; Aubaud et al. 2007; Mosenfelder et al. 2011; Mosenfelder and Rossman 2013a, 2013b; Turner et al. 2015).
 However, each of these techniques has its own drawbacks.
-Hydrogen manometry, 365 for instance, requires a large sample of clean material that is destroyed in the process of making 366 the measurement (e.g., Rossman, 2006).
-ERDA generally has a high background water content, 367 as observed by Aubaud et al. (2009), making measurements of very low water concentrations, 368 such as those present in natural mantle olivine, difficult.
-NRA can achieve very low detection limits (e.g., Endisch et al., 1994; Bell et al., 2003; Maldener et al., 2003) but is not easily accessible.
+Hydrogen manometry, for instance, requires a large sample of clean material that is destroyed in the process of making the measurement (e.g., Rossman 2006).
+ERDA generally has a high background water content, as observed by Aubaud et al. (2009), making measurements of very low water concentrations, such as those present in natural mantle olivine, difficult.
+NRA can achieve very low detection limits (e.g., Endisch et al. 1994; Bell et al. 2003; Maldener et al. 2003) but is not easily accessible.
 FTIR, as mentioned earlier, suffers from difficulties in selecting the proper calibration, proper removal of background, and time-intensive sample preparation.